 My first experience with anything vaguely resembling the cuisine of Hunan was at a Levittown strip mall, and the Chairman would not have found it very revolutionary.
 In 1970s Long Island, Hunam Restaurant's spicy cold noodles and hacked chicken with sesame sauce were considered the height of regional Chinese cuisine.
-The only real chili presence at Hunam was the dish of "hot oil" that my old man would invariably ask for.
+The only real chile presence at Hunam was the dish of "hot oil" that my old man would invariably ask for.

 For many years even I thought the cuisine of Hunan was just a more incendiary version of Sichuan cuisine.
 Apparently I am not alone in this viewpoint, as the Chinese themselves are known to feel this way.

-"The Sichuanese are not afraid of chili heat; No degree of hotness will afright [sic] the people of Guizhou, but those Hunanese are afraid of food that isn't hot," goes an old Chinese joke recounted by Fuchsia Dunlop in her Revolutionary Chinese Cookbook, which focuses on recipes from Hunan province.
+"The Sichuanese are not afraid of chile heat; No degree of hotness will afright [sic] the people of Guizhou, but those Hunanese are afraid of food that isn't hot," goes an old Chinese joke recounted by Fuchsia Dunlop in her Revolutionary Chinese Cookbook, which focuses on recipes from Hunan province.

 But "in fact, Hunanese food is not necessarily hotter than the food of, say, Chongqing," Dunlop told me via e-mail.
 And there's much more to it than heat.